brunonuzzi/room-mapping-ai/README.md

 3. Navigate to the project directory: `cd room-mapping-ai`

-4. Replace room-mapping-ai/appsettings.json with you own open api key.
+4. Replace room-mapping-ai/appsettings.json with your own open api key.

 ```json
 "OpenAI": {